CodePushGo/website/src/content/blog/en/understanding-apples-privacy-manifest.md

 ### Recommended Practices

-Consider using Capgo to push manifest updates instantly, avoiding delays caused by App Store reviews.
+Consider using CodePushGo to push manifest updates instantly, avoiding delays caused by App Store reviews.
 This tool also supports staged rollouts, letting you test changes with real-time analytics before rolling them out to all users [\[1\]](https://capgo.app/).

 ### Common Pitfalls